-The project is part of a two-year investigation into how contemporary ideas of work, craft and ritual can shape perceptions of value in the built environment, applied to create an essay film that follows the delivery of twin public buildings, a town hall and festival hall, as part of an indefinitely prolonged festival of fulfilling work in the town of Rugeley, Staffordshire.
+The project investigates how contemporary ideas of work, craft and ritual can shape perceptions of value in the built environment, applied to create an essay film that imagines the delivery of twin public buildings, a town hall and festival hall, as part of an indefinitely prolonged festival of fulfilling work in the depths of Staffordshire.